 The political trick

-The most-asked question among visiting city-halls is no longer how the engineering works.
+The most-asked question among visiting city halls is no longer how the engineering works.
 It is how the politics survived.
 Vienna is not a uniformly progressive city.
-The current ruling coalition is SPÖ-NEOS; the FPÖ is the largest opposition party and has spent the past three years arguing, loudly, that every removed parking space is a vote against the working-class outer districts.
-The Ringstraße debates are still functionally about the 1860s.
-Adding a sponge-park where there used to be ten parking bays should, on the standard model, be politically lethal.
+The governing coalition since 2020 has been an SPÖ-NEOS partnership; the FPÖ sits in opposition and has long argued that every removed parking space is a vote against the working-class outer districts.
+Adding a green street where there used to be parking bays should, on the standard model, be politically costly.

-The third is the data.
-The MA22 publishes annual Klimabilanz reports that read more like a building society’s annual statement than a climate document.
-The numbers are local, neighbourhood-level, comparable across years.
-The temperature delta on a depaved street, the runoff volume captured in the substrate trenches, the increase in canopy cover by district, all of it is there, in tables, with footnotes.
-When a district councillor wants to argue against a sponge-park in their territory, they have to argue against the same data the next-door district is using to ask for one.
+And part of it is data.
+Vienna publishes its climate progress in monitoring reports tied to the Klimafahrplan that read more like a building society’s annual statement than a climate manifesto: neighbourhood-level, comparable across years, footnoted.
+When a district councillor wants to argue against a green street in their territory, they have to argue against the same kind of data the next-door district is using to ask for one.

 The hardest streets are still the hardest streets

 None of this means the work is easy.
-The streets that need depaving most urgently are also the streets that are the hardest to depave.
-The 10th and 11th districts, in the city’s south-east, have the lowest tree cover and the worst summer heat exposure.
-They are also the districts with the highest car-ownership rates, the longest commute distances and the smallest fiscal margin for street rebuilds.
-Vienna’s climate strategy doesn’t pretend otherwise; it allocates a higher share of the climate-resilience budget to those districts, but the speed gap between the inner and outer city is widening, not closing.
+The streets that need depaving most urgently are often the streets that are hardest to depave.
+The dense outer districts in the city’s south-east have some of the lowest tree cover and the worst summer heat exposure, and they tend also to have higher car-ownership and the smallest fiscal margin for street rebuilds.
+Vienna’s climate planning does not pretend otherwise; closing the gap between the leafy inner streets and the hard-baked outer ones remains the slow, unglamorous part of the job.

 The same pattern shows up in another corner of the work.
 New construction can be designed sponge-compliant from the start.
-Existing courtyards inside the dense Gründerzeit blocks, the four-storey late-19th-century buildings that make up most of inner Vienna, cannot.
-Most of those courtyards are sealed concrete with a clothes line.
-Unsealing them requires a body-corporate vote, an agreement with the local utility about runoff, and, often, a complete redesign of where the bins go.
-The MA22 has begun pilot grants for courtyard greening, but the uptake is, by the department’s own admission, slow.
+The sealed courtyards inside the dense Gründerzeit blocks — the late-19th-century buildings that make up much of inner Vienna — cannot.
+Unsealing one typically requires a body-corporate vote, an agreement about runoff, and, often, a rethink of where the bins go.
+The city runs grant schemes to encourage courtyard greening, but the uptake, by all accounts, is gradual.

 Who else is reading the manual